Captain (association football)

-The team captain of an association football team, sometimes known as the skipper, is a team member chosen to be the on-pitch leader of the team; they are often one of the older or more experienced members of the squad, or a player that can heavily influence a game or has good leadership qualities.
+The captain of a football/soccer team, sometimes known as the skipper, is a team member chosen to be the on-pitch leader of the team; they are often one of the older or more experienced members of the squad, or a player that can heavily influence a game or has good leadership qualities.
 The team captain is usually identified by the wearing of an armband.
+In the 2024/25 edition of the Laws of the Game, it was made mandatory for each team to have a captain and for each captain to be identified by the previously traditional but non-mandatory captain's armband.

 Responsibilities

-The only official responsibility of a captain specified by the Laws of the Game is to participate in the coin toss prior to kick-off (for choice of ends or to have kick-off) and prior to a penalty shootout.
-Contrary to what is sometimes said, captains have no special authority under the Laws to challenge a decision by the referee.
+The only official responsibility of a captain specified by the Laws of the Game is to participate in the coin toss prior to kick-off (for choice of ends or to have kick-off) and prior to a penalty shoot-out.
+Captains have no special authority under the Laws to challenge a decision by the referee.
 However, referees may talk to the captain of a side about the side's general behaviour when necessary.

 At an award-giving ceremony after a fixture like a cup competition final, the captain usually leads the team up to collect their medals.
-Any trophy won by a team will be received by the captain who will also be the first one to hoist it.
+Any trophy won by a team will be received by the captain, who will also be the first one to hoist it.
 The captain also generally leads the teams out of the dressing room at the start of the match.
 A captain is also tasked with running the dressing room.

 The captain generally provides a rallying point for the team: if morale is low, it is the captain who will be looked upon to boost their team's spirits.

 Captains may join the manager in deciding the starting eleven for a certain game.
-In youth or recreational football, the captain often takes on duties, that would, at a higher level, be delegated to the manager.
+In youth or recreational football, the captain often takes on duties that would, at a higher level, be delegated to the manager.